Karad

-Karad is a city in Satara district of Indian state of Maharashtra and it is 320 km (180.19 miles) from Mumbai, 72 km From Sangli and 159 km from Pune.
-It lies at the confluence of Koyna River and the Krishna River known as the "Priti sangam".
-The two rivers originate at Mahabaleshwar (famous hill station in Satara- Maharashtra), which is around 100 km from Karad.
-They diverge at their origin, and travel for about the same distance to meet again in Karad.
-The rivers meet exactly head on, thus forming letter "T" which is the only head on confluence in the world.
-Hence Krishna and Koyna river's confluence is called Preeti Sangam, meaning Confluence of Love.
+Karad is a city in Satara district of Indian state of Maharashtra.
+It is located 302 km (180.19 miles) from Mumbai, 74 km from Sangli and 162 km from Pune.
+It lies at the confluence of the Koyna River and the Krishna River known as the "Pritisangam".
+The two rivers originate at Mahabaleshwar, which is around 100 km from Karad.
 Karad is well known for sugar production and is known as the sugar bowl of Maharashtra owing to the presence of many sugar factories in and around Karad.
-It is considered as an important educational hub in Western Maharashtra due to the presence of many prestigious educational institutes.
-This place is also known for resting place or (Samadhi) of the first chief minister of Maharashtra Shri.
-Yashwantrao Chavan situated at the confluence of Krishna and Koyana river.
+It is considered an important educational hub in Western Maharashtra due to the presence of many prestigious educational institutes.
+Karad is resting place of the first chief minister of Maharashtra Yashwantrao Chavan situated at the confluence of the Krishna and Koyana rivers.
+It is ranked as the cleanest town in Swachh Survekshan 2020 in the category of population with less than 1 lakh.
+There is demand for formation of karad district along with neighbouring Walva, Shirala, Patan, Palus and Kadegaon talukas.

 Karad has an adjoining small town named Malkapur, Karad which has its own municipal council and a population of 86,671.
-Karad city was awarded a prize under "Sant Gadagebaba Gramswachhata Abhiyan" started by Indian Government.
+Karad was awarded a prize under "Sant Gadagebaba Gramswachhata Abhiyan" started by Indian Government.